-- For withdrawn students, the email account will be deleted fifteen (15) days after separation from the academic program. - For EC graduates, your email account will remain active after graduation, but will be removed from the global address book. - For those faculty members granted faculty emeritus status, please reference the faculty handbook. - For other faculty/staff; - Upon retirement, you may request your email account to remain active.
-The President's Council will review the request and either approve or deny therequest. - Upon termination of employment at EC, your email account will generally be deleted seven (7) days after termination of the appointment at EC.
+- For withdrawn students, the email account will be deleted fifteen (15) days after separation from the academic program. - For EC graduates, your email account will remain active 12 months after graduation, but will be removed from the global address book. - For those faculty members granted faculty emeritus status, please reference the faculty handbook. - For other faculty/staff; - o Upon termination of employment at EC, your email account will generally be deleted seven (7) days after termination of the appointment at EC.
 The College reserves the right to delete or disable accounts at any time. - Any email account that is inactive for more than three (3) months is subject to deletion from the email system.